Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/Classes.md

 It is a extension of the [{external:class}`carla.World`]{.external-icon} class and provides the following functionalities:

 - Spawning of the ego actor (optional)
   - Or waits until an external script provides it.
-Command line argument `external_actor="<actor name, default 'hero'>"`.
+Command line argument `external_actor="hero"`.
 - Ticking (`sync=True`) or waiting for the tick (`sync=False`) of the [{external:class}`carla.World`]{.external-icon}
 - HUD management
   - Camera setup and management
   - Some sensors for the pygame user interface, displayed on the HUD
   - Toggling of [{external:class}`carla.MapLayer`]{.external-icon}
   - rendering

     :::{note}
     {py:meth}`.GameFramework.render_everything` extends the rendering of the {py:class}`.WorldModel` and is the preferred function to call for rendering.
     :::

 - [RSS](https://carla.readthedocs.io/en/latest/adv_rss/){.external-icon} features
 - Weather change
-- Some cleanup tasks when the program ends
+- Cleanup when the program ends

 ## HUD and Camera Manager

-The {py:class}`.HUD` {py:class}`.HUD` is a modification of the HUD used in the [manual_control RSS example of Carla](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/rss/manual_control_rss.py){.external-icon}.
+The {py:class}`.HUD` is a modification of the `HUD` classes used in the [manual_control_rss.py example of Carla](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/rss/manual_control_rss.py){.external-icon}.

 It closely combines with the [](#classes.camera_manager.CameraManager) to provide the visual human interface for the pygame window.